oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

     - An OCI compartment.
 An Oracle Cloud account comes with two pre-configured compartments: the tenancy root compartment and ManagedCompartmentForPaaS, which is created by Oracle for Oracle Platform services.

     - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges through an OCI IAM policy.
 If you are using a Free Tier account, it is likely that you already have all the necessary privileges.

-> **Note:** This workshop assumes you are using Oracle APEX 26.1.
-Some features might not be available in prior releases, and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.

 > **Note:** The application ID in the screenshots may vary.
 Please ignore the application ID.